quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2B002---Fundamentals-of-Data-Engineering/2fde_part25_Normalization.md

 #### Transitive Dependencies and 3NF
 Background context explaining the concept.
 In database normalization, third normal form (3NF) aims to eliminate transitive dependencies, which are indirect functional dependencies that violate 3NF.
-A transitive dependency occurs when a column \(X\) functionally depends on another column \(Y\), but \(Y\) does not depend on any other columns in the relation.
+A transitive dependency occurs when a column $X $ functionally depends on another column$Y $, but$ Y$ does not depend on any other columns in the relation.
 If applicable, add code examples with explanations:
 ```java
 public class Example {